About the VIC Tall Poppy Campaign

 The campaign aims to promote an awareness of Australia’s intellectual achievements among the Australian public.
 An important component of the campaign is the Tall Poppy Science Awards which recognise the achievements of outstanding young researchers in the sciences, including physical, biomedical and applied sciences and biotechnology.
 The awards not only acknowledge the recipients’ achievements, but also engage them in the promotion of science and innovation in the community.

-The Tall Poppy Campaign has been in operation in Victoria since 2000, with Young Tall Poppy Science Awards ceremonies being held each year.
+The Tall Poppy Campaign has been in operation in Victoria since 1999, with Young Tall Poppy Science Awards ceremonies being held each year.
 More than 50 Young Tall Poppies have bloomed in Victoria during that time.
 Click here to find Victorian Tall Poppy Award winners and to read about their research.
-Click here to read about our 2010 Tall Poppy Awards.